basecamp/bc3-api/sections/chatbots.md

 Update a chatbot
 ----------------

-* `PUT /buckets/1/chats/1/integrations/3.json` allows changing the service name and commandURL of the chatbot with an ID of `3` in the Basecamp with ID `1`.
+* `PUT /buckets/1/chats/1/integrations/3.json` allows changing the service name and commandURL of the chatbot with an ID of `3` in the project with ID `1`.

 **Required parameters**: `service_name` for the chatbot name, which will be used to invoke queries and commands on interactive bots.
 No spaces, emoji or non-word characters are allowed, as you need to be able to call it like `!tally myCommand`